icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 typealias T = AStruct // Don't need to qualify as `A::AStruct`.
 ```

-All slice definitions must be contained within modules - Slice definitions cannot exist at 'global' scope.
+All Slice definitions must be contained within modules - Slice definitions cannot exist at global scope.
 If a Slice file contains no Slice definitions, it is legal to omit the module declaration.
 Otherwise, if a Slice file contains any Slice definitions, a module declaration is required,
 and any Slice definitions in the remainder of the file will be contained within the declared module.